Steam Locomotive Ultra-Detailing in “O” Scale…N&W K1 #107

 Oneonta Shops #18119, #18184, #18332 and #18368, built 1949, series 18100-18399.
 These cars were home-built to the AAR ‘44 Std. spec.
 All-welded construction with double-welded, “flat side ribs”, 3/4 Improved Dreadnaught ends with added square top rib, Murphy diagonal-panel roof, 10′-6″ inside height.
 Of the 300 cars in this series, the first 200 were equipped with Youngstown doors, and last 100 with seven-panel Superior doors.
 Note the unsual, purpose-applied rivet patterns on the first three panels of #18368.
 Cars were painted all red.

-Pullman Standard PS-1 # 18522, built 1950, series #18400-18899.
-10′-6″ inside height.
-Although built in 1950, and with only two year old paint in this 1952 view, note the conspicuous lack of of either the Anthracite Circle medallion.
-The Anthracite ”100 Years” logo was adopted as a standard part of Company freight car lettering in 1939, but it is obvious that even though it was a standard part of the D&H Company paint, not all rolling stock got the complete treatment.
-This car is actually painted in the pre-1939 scheme, that omits the Anthracite Circle, and is all red.
+Pullman Standard “PS-1″ # 18522, built 1950, series #18400-18899.
+10′-6” inside height.
+Although built in 1950, and with only two year old Pullman-delivered paint in this 1952 view, note the conspicuous omission of the Company’s Anthracite Circle medallion.
+The Anthracite “100 Years” logo was adopted as a standard part of Company freight car lettering in 1939, but it is obvious that even though it was a standard part of the D&H Company paint, not all rolling stock got the complete treatment.
+This car is actually painted in the pre-1939 scheme, that did not sport the Anthracite Circle.
+Body of the car is red, with black car cement ends; the “traditional” Pullman Standard paint job of the era.

-The first Bridge Line Circle medallion was adopted in 1951, with the first delivery of the Bethlehem-built AAR Std. offset twin hoppers (41″ medallion) and the second order of Pullman Standard PS-1 boxcars (smaller 33″ medallion). (image courtesy Robert A. Lijestrand)
+The first Bridge Line Circle medallion was adopted in 1951, with the delivery of the Bethlehem-built AAR Std. offset twin hoppers (the medallion was 41″ in diameter).
+The second order of Pullman Standard PS-1 boxcars also received it, but in a smaller 33″ version. (image courtesy Robert A. Lijestrand)

 Here we see a member of the second order of Pullman Standard PS-1’s, series #18900-19399.
 Built March of 1951, this is the first of the D&H boxes to wear the newly devised paint scheme.
 DELAWARE & HUDSON is spelled out on the carside in large letters, along with the addition of the 33″ “Bridge Line” medallion.
 Gone is the script “the D&H”, the Anthracite Circle, and the words “THE DELAWARE AND HUDSON RR” spelled out in 2″ letters, just below the reporting marks.
 Car is painted red with black car cement roof and ends. (image courtesy Norm Buckhart/Protocraft.com)